LUDevNet/Docs/docs/game-mechanics/flag-system.rst

 The flags are stored into a 12008 bit number as taskmask.
 Because there is no numberic datatype, which can hold up to 12008 bits, the taskmask is split up into tiny parts, each 64 bits.

+Each flag is configured using the :doc:`../database/PlayerFlags` table.

 Derived Flag Numbers
 ^^^^^^^^^^^^^^^^^^^^